GOP governor says Biden ‘owes an apology’ to Republicans after ‘semi-fascist’ comment - NewsBreak

 Iran sends nuclear talks response; US casts doubt on offer

-DUBAI, United Arab Emirates (AP) — Iran sent a written response early Friday in negotiations over a final draft of a roadmap for parties to return to its tattered nuclear deal with world powers, though the U.S. cast doubt on Tehran’s offer.
-Iran’s Foreign Ministry spokesman Nasser Kanaani...
+DUBAI, United Arab Emirates — (AP) — Iran sent a written response early Friday in negotiations over a final draft of a roadmap for parties to return to its tattered nuclear deal with world powers, though the U.S. cast doubt on Tehran's offer.
+Iran's Foreign Ministry spokesman Nasser...

 Comments / 0